-If an NBCT enters into a renewal cycle (in their 8th or 9th year of certification), they will receive a 2nd ten year salary supplement (at the $7500 level), if the NB process was initially started prior to July 1, 2010.
-The July 1, 2010 deadline refers to their initial application to NB.
+If an NBCT enters into a renewal cycle (in their 8th or 9th year of certification), he/she will receive a 2nd ten year salary supplement (at the $7500 level), if the NB process was initially started prior to July 1, 2010.
+The July 1, 2010 deadline refers to his/her initial application to NB.

-If an NBCT waits until their 9th year of certification to begin the renewal process, they could see a lapse in their NB supplement.
-NBCTs are encouraged to begin the renewal process in their 8th year of certification.
+If an NBCT waits until their 9th year of certification to begin the renewal process, he/she could see a lapse in their NB supplement.
+NBCTs are encouraged to begin the renewal process in his/her 8th year of certification.

 National Board Directory

 The National Board for Professional Teaching Standards® is responsible for maintaining the official National Board Directory.
 You can access the directory here.